This page explains the process of family mediation, when mediation is necessary and the expected standards of a family mediator.

 Mediation is recommended when parents find it hard to agree on making suitable arrangements for children after a family breakdown.
 There are several advantages to attending mediation, such as:

-- Allowing arrangements to be reviewed and changed easier, so long as they are mutually agreed by both parties
+- allowing arrangements to be reviewed and changed easier, so long as they are mutually agreed by both parties; and

 Are any agreements made through mediation legally binding?